What I think about Dragon Professional Individual 15 after many years of using dragon naturally speaking programs.

 See, I struggle with procrastination and getting work started is a huge problem for me.
 If you told me to start typing out a 3000-word article, I simply would keep pushing the start date forward.
 Dragon gave me the assurance that I could just start speaking into a microphone and 100s of words per hour will effortlessly flow into my text editor.
 While I’m working, however, I can easily do long hours.
 Dragon made starting much easier for me.

 So what’s new in dragon 15 and should you upgrade from your rock-solid version 13?

 Dragon v15 microphone autogain explained

-I noticed this right off the bat with my headset which I always have hanged above my work desk.
+I noticed this right off the bat with my headset which I always have hung above my work desk.
 I’m now able to leave the headset handed almost a metre away and still have quite accurate dictation for short commands.
-This enables me to quickly get something opened on my computer, or to draft the quick reply to an email.
+This enables me to quickly get something opened on my computer or to draft a quick reply to an email.
 I use this feature to also reply to comments on YouTube or other blogs.
 All of this without having the headset on my head.

 Dragon Professional Individual 15 is resource-efficient.